 We ask that clients fund these services directly or engage in their own fundraising efforts.
 If this isn't possible, we encourage reaching out to Assistance Dogs International (ADI) to explore other organizations options.
 Please note ADI does not provide funding.

-Unfortunately, due to insurance and liability requirements, we’re unable to work with every breed and this is region-dependent.
+Unfortunately, due to insurance and liability requirements, we’re unable to work with every breed, which also means we cannot accept dogs from protection or guardian breed classes.
 We have a deep love for all dogs, and it’s difficult for us to turn any away.
 If we’re unable to train your dog, please understand it’s not a reflection of the dog itself.

 Keep in mind that certain breeds face stigmas that can make public access more challenging.
 While these dogs can be excellent service animals, it’s important to be prepared for the challenges these stigmas may present.
 Additionally, please remember that service dogs and protection dogs serve different purposes.
 Service dogs are trained specifically for medical tasks to assist their handlers and are not meant for protective or guarding behaviors.

-Just as we expect our dogs to be well-mannered, we ask that the people we work with remain respectful and considerate in public settings.
+Just as we expect our dogs to be well-mannered, we ask that the people we work with remain respectful and considerate of others in public settings.
+We also ask that anyone training with us follows all laws governing service dogs, including not misrepresenting pets as service animals, not using unauthorized service dog cards or registrations, and not placing our program’s vests or identifiers on dogs that have not been trained and certified through our organization.
 We also request refraining from using social media to criticize others for misunderstandings about service dogs in public.

 Our mission is to ensure every service dog we train is safe, reliable, and enhances lives, while fostering a supportive and understanding environment for learning.